 These figures would probably be confirmed with a larger sample of places than the 42 taken here.

 When using Ptolemy’s data, we must realise that the accuracy of his latitude-longitudes is thus not very high.
 Basically, and as shown above, latitudes are more accurate than longitudes as they can be checked with the Sun’s positions, e.g., the duration of the longest day of the year, while longitudes must be deduced from distances reported by travellers.

 It was shown above that Ptolemy’s latitudes can easily shift by one or two degrees (around one hundred minutes in the figure above).
 It is noted also that all of Ptolemy’s figures for degrees of latitude and longitude are given with a smallest approximation of 1/12° or 5 minutes, in the oldest available manuscript of 1460-1477.
 In the 1562 manuscript, the translator provides figures in degrees and minutes and the latter are all multiples of 5 (NB: some “6”s are found on the lists and may probably be considered as copyist confusions between a “5” and a “6”.
 I therefore took the liberty of replacing “6” by “5” in the 1562 manuscript).
 This indicates an estimated accuracy to + or – 2.5 minutes (around + or – 2 nautical miles).
-He is therefore very optimistic on his accuracy!
+Ptolemy was therefore very optimistic on his accuracy!

 Ptolemy’s work allows us to position ancient ports based mainly on their latitude.